 On each of January 2, 2012 and January 2, 2013, the Company granted in aggregate 63,000 RSUs to Named Executives other than Mr. Gerkens.
 Under each of these grants, Mr. Gattoni received 18,000 RSUs and Messrs.
 Beacom, Kneller and O'Malley each received 15,000 RSUs.
 The Compensation Committee awarded Mr. Gattoni larger grants than Messrs.
-Beacom, Kneller and O'Malley in reflection of the breadth of Mr. Gattoni's responsibilities covering the Company's financial, administrative and information systems functions.
-The number of RSUs that vest under this grant is determined annually, for each year in the five-year period from the date of grant, by multiplying the number of RSUs granted by the sum of (a) the average of the percentage change (positive or negative) in operating income and diluted earnings per share in each of the five years immediately following the base year as compared to operating income and diluted earnings per share in each of the five year immediately preceding the year in which the RSUs were granted), plus (b) 5%, rounded to the nearest whole number, less (c) the number of RSUs under such grant that previously vested.
-No dividends are paid on RSUs and RSUs have no voting rights.
+Beacom, Kneller and O'Malley in 2012 and 2013 in reflection of the breadth of Mr. Gattoni's responsibilities covering the Company's financial, administrative and information systems functions.
+On January 2, 2014, the Company granted in aggregate 75,000 RSUs to Named Executives other than Mr. Gerkens.
+Under these grants, Mr. Gattoni received 30,000 RSUs and Messrs.
+Beacom, Kneller and O'Malley each received 15,000 RSUs.
+The Compensation Committee awarded Mr. Gattoni a larger grant on January 2, 2014 in connection with Mr. Gattoni's promotion to President and Chief Financial Officer of the Company, effective January 1, 2014.
+The number of RSUs that vest under these grants is determined annually, for each year in the five-year period from the date of grant, by multiplying the number of RSUs granted by the sum of (a) the average of the percentage change (positive or negative) in operating income and diluted earnings per share in each of the five years immediately following the base year as compared to operating income and diluted earnings per share reported in the base year (base year being the fiscal year immediately preceding the year in which the RSUs were granted), plus (b) 5%, rounded to the nearest whole number, less (c) the number of RSUs under such grant that previously vested.
+No dividends are paid on these RSUs and RSUs have no voting rights.
 The fair value of an RSU is determined based on the market value of the Company's Common Stock on the date of grant, discounted for lack of marketability for a minimum post-vesting holding requirement.
-On January 2, 2012 and January 2, 2013 grants, except that Mr. Gattoni was granted 30,000 RSUs rather than 18,000 RSUs in connection with Mr. Gattoni's promotion to President and Chief Financial Officer of the Company, effective January 1, 2014